-Butter: Butter is a key ingredient if you want to make street-style pavbhaji.
+Butter: Butter is a key ingredient if you want to make street-style Paav Bhaji.
 Butter is added to the bhaji right at the end, mixed in, and served with the pav.

-I like to make my Mumbai pav bhaji in the Instant Pot, instead of the stovetop.
+I prefer to make my Mumbai pav bhaji in the Instant Pot, instead of the stovetop (however, I have also added instructions for stovetop pav bhaji if you don't have an Instant Pot).
 The pressure cooker is the perfect appliance to make a one-pot pav bhaji.
 It is almost entirely a dump-and-go recipe, with the only additional steps of sauteeing the onions at the beginning and mashing the pressure-cooked ingredients at the very end.

 Add the ginger-garlic paste and saute for a minute more.
 Hit Cancel and turn off the Instant Pot.
 Now add all the veggies.